peterlowrance/GoodNewsBadNews/README.md

 The news articles displayed are pulled from News API (https://newsapi.org/).

 The IBM Watson Tone Analyzer API is used to determine the sentiment level for each article (https://tone-analyzer-demo.ng.bluemix.net/).

-## Requirements yet to complete
-- Logged in user should be able to save articles which they can view later
-- Logged in user should be able to view their saved articles in their profile
-- Logged in user should be able to remove saved articles in their profile